-Just like the process of defining your target group, have a look at the services or products they went for.
+Just like the process of defining your target group, have a look at the services or products these ideal clients went for.
 What triggered the need and when?
 Why did they choose to do business with you and not your competition?

 Examine their values and challenges and how you helped those clients with that.
-Then narrow down their benefits of doing business with you.
+Then narrow down the benefits of doing business with you.

 Step 3: Where Did They Come From?